-- Egg Rock Zone (abbreviated ERZ) is the final zone in the game.
+- Egg Rock Zone (abbreviated ERZ) is the penultimate zone in the game.
 Similar to many final zones, various unique obstacles will impede progress in this space station.
-In act 4, players must fight a giant robot called Brak Eggman to complete the game.
-Brak Eggman will be moved to Dark City Zone Act 3 in future versions.

 SRB2 features several multiplayer modes that can be played either via splitscreen or over network connection.
 An official Master Server is provided at the games homepage to organize netplay.
-Multiplayer modes include Co-Op (which is basically the single player campaign with multiple players allowed), Race and Competition, Match and Team Match, Capture The Flag, Tag and Hide & Seek.
+Multiplayer modes include Co-Op (which is basically the single player campaign with multiple players allowed), Race and Competition and the gametypes within the "Ringslinger" game mode; Match, Team Match, Capture The Flag, Tag and Hide & Seek.

 Race is a simple race to the finish, either on the single player levels or on external Circuit levels designed for the gametype.
 These are short tracks with a circular layout, in which the player have to complete four rounds.
 There were official circuit levels until version 2.1, where they were removed.
-Alternatively, Competition is available, in which points are awarded for collecting items as well as finishing quickly, á la Sonic 2.
+Alternatively, Competition is available, in which points are awarded for collecting the most items, destroying the most enemies, and Item Monitors, as well as finishing quickly, á la Sonic 2.
 Here, the player with the most points wins.

 Match is a variation of a typical first-person shooter Deathmatch game with Sonic elements.
 Match is played in first person on a set of nine maps designed specifically for that gametype.
 The players shoot rings at each other, and each shot removes one ring from the ring counter.
 Since rings fly considerably slower than projectiles, and players are much faster than in regular Match games, rings must be aimed ahead of the opponents to hit them.
 Hitting a player awards 50 points and drop all of their equipments, hitting an unequipped player awards 100 points and kills them.

-- Scatter - shoots out five rings instead of one, shaped in a plus formation, which gradually spread out as they go farther.
-If it hits an opponent very close to the firing player, the opponent will be shot back farther than usual.
+- Scatter Ring - A spread-like weapon ring that fires five Scatter Rings in a plus formation, which spreads out the farther it goes.
+If it hits an opponent at very close range, the opponent will be shot back farther than usual.

 Capture The Flag works just like traditional CTF games in first-person shooters, such as Unreal Tournament.
 The players are divided into two teams, and each team has a base that contains a flag.
 The players must try to steal the flag of the opposing team and bring it to their base to score a point (as long as their own flag is in their own base).
 Apart from that, the setup works like a regular Match game, but is played on its own set of eleven maps.